stoplightio/platform-docs/6.-migrations/classic.md

 First, let's export the contents from one of your Classic projects.

 1. Choose which Classic project you want to migrate.
-2. Follow [this guide](https://help.stoplight.io/docs/design/exporting-to-swagger-or-raml) to export the project's OpenAPI v2 file with the Stoplight extensions included.
+2. Follow [this guide](https://help.stoplight.io/docs/design/exporting-to-swagger-or-raml) to export the project's **OpenAPI v2 file with the Stoplight extensions included**.
 If you have multiple versions, you'll want to export each one individually.

 Now you have the exported OpenAPI file(s), let's add them to your new Stoplight Workspace.

 3. You can choose to either create a new Git repository or import the file to an existing one.
 Follow [this guide](../1.-quickstarts/add-projects-quickstart.md) to learn how.

 ### Migrating published docs

+For published documentation,

 If you have published docs for external stakeholders (customers, the general public, etc), there are a couple of things to consider before migrating.